 It may seem like a fun and productive activity to launch four apps that promise increased sales, but with four of them running in parallel, you are actually eliminating interest with four different layers of ‘annoying.’

 Remove the fluff, focus on the most important areas, and bring your brand back to life.

 Heat Map Testing

-Work with a full service marketing agency who can combine heat map testing with A/B split testing for awesome CRO wins each and every time.
+Work with an agency that can combine heat map testing with A/B split testing for awesome CRO wins each and every time.